mtrenker/factorio-server/README.md

 ### Finding the Server IP

-The server uses `hostPort` to bind directly to port 34197/UDP on the node where the pod is running:
+The server uses `hostNetwork: true` to bind directly to the node's network namespace, making port 34197/UDP accessible on the node where the pod is running:

 ```bash
 # Find which node the pod is running on